 Previously, the expense space had been stagnant with little innovation.
 The major players had been around for at least a decade, and despite new digital technology, expensing was still a very manual process.

 TravelBank emerged and has quickly grown to address the inefficiencies and needs of the expense management experience.
-Over the past two and a half years, we released dozens of new features and product updates, and received some exciting awards and recognition along the way.
+Over the past two and a half years, we released dozens of new features and product updates in an effort to develop the best expense tracking software, and received some exciting awards and recognition along the way.

 It all started in October 2016 when the TravelBank app launched in the Apple App Store and Google Play Store.
 We debuted a camera-first mobile app, allowing employees to track receipts on-the-go and cutting the time it took to create an expense report drastically.